 Tips for the Airing of Grievances

-If your family and friends are shy and reserved types, keep the airing of grievances short, or possibly include a rule that the only personal grievances that can be aired must be directed to those who did not attend the gathering (fair game) or public figures such as politicians and celebrities (always fair game).
+If your family and friends are shy and reserved types, keep the airing of grievances short, or possibly include a rule that the only personal grievances that can be aired must be directed to those who did not attend the gathering (fair game).

 Don't forget to include guests (newcomers) to your list of people you may have grievances about, especially if you have a boss of a company that really stinks.

 Frank Costanza: You, Kruger.
 My son tells me your company stinks!
 You couldn't smooth a silk sheet if you had a hot date with a babe...I lost my train of thought.

 If you are shy, anonymously write your grievances on a sticky note and post the note to the Festivus Pole.
 You can always put the phone number of the off-track betting place or the local bagel shop on the sticky note just to throw people off.